trixi-framework/HOHQMesh/Documentation/docs/TheISMMeshFileFormats.md

 The ISM mesh file format can define either Quad or Hex elements.
 Quad elements are defined as in ISM and shown in Fig. 1 below,

 ![QuadElement](ElementToplogy.png)
 <p align = "center"> Fig. 1.
-The Quad element definition with corners (circles) and sides (squares) ordered.</p>
+The Quad element definition with corner nodes (circles) and sides (squares)  in their standard ordering.</p>

 Hex elements are defined in a standard finite element topology,

 ![HexElement](HexElement.png)
 <p align = "center"> Fig. 2.
-The Hex element definition with corners (circles) and faces (squares), ordered.</p>
+The Hex element definition with corner nodes (circles) and faces (squares), in their standard ordering.</p>

 ## ISM

-The ISM format includes node and element connectivity, with additional edge interpolation data to define high order boundary information.
-It can define either 2D quad elements or 3D Hex elements, however at the present time there is no header to define what the element type is, which is inferred from the number of nodes that define the corners.
+The ISM format includes (corner) nodes and element connectivity, with additional edge interpolation data to define high order boundary information.
+It can define either 2D quad elements or 3D Hex elements, however at the present time there is no header to define what the element type is.
+Rather, that is inferred from the number of nodes that define the corners.

-The top level view of the ISM file format is:
+The top level view of the ISM file format is

 	Header
 	List of Nodes
 	List of Elements

-The header specifies the size of the mesh and the order of the polynomial that is used to define boundary curves
+The header specifies the size of the mesh and the order of the polynomial that is used to define boundary curves.

-	#nodes  #elements  polynomial Order
+	#nodes  #elements  polynomialOrder

 The list of nodes includes the (x,y,z) locations of the #nodes nodes in an ordered list